ChilliCream/graphql-platform/website/src/docs/hotchocolate/security/authorization.md

 </ExampleTabs.Schema>
 </ExampleTabs>

 If we do not specify any arguments to the `@authorize` directive, it will only enforce that the requestor is authenticated, nothing more.

-A GraphQL error will be raised and the field result set to `null`, if the requestor is unauthenticated and tries to access an authorized field.
+If he is not and he tries to access an authorized field, a GraphQL error will be raised and the field result set to `null`.

 ## Roles